-- To calibrate or test another output, press [F4] (EXIT) and return to Step 3 in Accessing the Calibration Menu on page 4. - To calibrate/test additional slots, press [F4] (EXIT) twice and proceed to the appropriate section. - To leave the Calibration Menu, press [F4] (EXIT) three times.
+- To calibrate or test another output, press [F4] (EXIT) and return to Accessing the Calibration Menu, Step 3, page 3. - To calibrate/test additional slots, press [F4] (EXIT) twice and proceed to the appropriate section. - To leave the Calibration Menu, press [F4] (EXIT) three times.

-1.5 Calibrating the Analog Inputs
+1.4 Calibrating the Analog Inputs

-Analog inputs may be added to the Model GS868 flowmeter by installing an Analog Inputs Option Card in one (or more) of the six expansion slots.
-The option card contains two analog inputs, which are designated as A and B. Each of the inputs, which may be either a 0/4-20 mA input or an RTD input, must be calibrated at both the zero-point and full-scale values.
+Analog inputs may be added to the Model DF868 flowmeter by installing an Analog Inputs Option Card in one (or more) of the six expansion slots.
+The option card contains two analog inputs, which are designated as A and B. Each of the inputs must be calibrated at both the zero-point and full-scale values.
 After calibrating the inputs, their linearity should be tested.